shivanitiwari19/Employee-Management-System/EmployeeManagementSystem/EmployeeManagementSystem1-master/README.md

-# EmployeeManagementSystem
-Employee Management System
+# Employee Management System

 Introduction

-I have used HTML, JSP and Java to create this webpage.
-This webpage gives the basic idea of the operations that can be performed usinf JSP.
-I have used JDBC concepts in collaboration with the JSP and HTML.
-For the basic understanding I have imported java code in the
-JSP making it a front-end designing and coding website.
+I have created this webpage using HTML, JSP, and Java.
+It provides an overview of the operations that can be performed with JSP.
+By integrating JDBC concepts with JSP and HTML, the page facilitates a basic understanding of embedding Java code within JSP, making it a comprehensive front-end design and coding project.

 Features

-This project will demonstrate how one can switch from one page to another using JSP while establishing a connection to the database.
-I have used CSS file to bring in the style of the website.
-Apachey tomcat 8.5 is used with latest version of Eclipse Oxygen.
+This project showcases the ability to navigate between pages using JSP while connecting to a database.
+I have applied CSS for styling, and the development environment includes Apache Tomcat 8.5 and the latest version of Eclipse Oxygen.